 The bach was bought because Lynette wasn’t keen to spend her holidays looking after their four young children aboard the boat John was building, the Matangi (his "floating bach"), at their home in Riwaka.
 For almost ten years, the family spent their holidays at Torrent Bay.

-It all changed in 1976 when the boat taking paying passengers into the Park was wrecked in a storm so the Matangi was surveyed in 1977 to provide a commercial passenger service and Abel Tasman National Park Enterprises was born.
+It all changed in 1979 when the boat taking paying passengers into the Park was wrecked in a storm so the Matangi was surveyed to provide a commercial passenger service and Abel Tasman National Park Enterprises was born.
 John Wilson rowed passengers ashore in a dinghy where Lynette would greet visitors with a cup of tea and a showing of her artwork in a tent set up in the garden.

 As the older children started showing visitors around Torrent Bay, the casual arrangement became a suitably managed service in 1982 when the family applied for, and received, the first concession for guided walks in Abel Tasman National Park.